HyungJunKimAlbert/DualGAN_CT/README.md

-## Develop GAN models using CT images for Inhancing Image Resolution
+## Develop GAN models using CT images for Enhancing Image Resolution

 ---